zephyris/tryptag/README.md

 Do not run multiple scripts using the same `data_cache_path` as they may try to write to the same file at the same time.
 The exceptions are:

 1. If all data is already cached.
-You can use `fetch_all_data` to download all image data:
+You can use `fetch_all_data` to download all image data (this will probably take more than one week!):

 ```
 tryptag.fetch_all_data()